Michael345678910/Personal-Calendar-TimeGrid-C-Sharp-.NET-Web-App/README.md

 # Overview:

-TimeGrid is a full-stack + C# .NET web application that lets authenticated users manage a personal calendar with events and add optional locations to the events.
-It uses ASP.NET Core MVC (net9.0), Entity Framework Core 9 (SQL Server), ASP.NET Core Identity for auth, and FullCalendar for a smooth UI with a month/week/list view.
-You can add, edit, and delete events, assign a location to the events (e.g., “Office”), and view your schedule on an interactive calendar.
+TimeGrid is a full-stack, C# .NET web application that enables authenticated users to manage their personal calendars with events, adding descriptions, times, dates, and locations to these events.
+It utilizes ASP.NET Core MVC (net9.0), Entity Framework Core 9 (SQL Server), ASP.NET Core Identity for auth, and FullCalendar for a smooth UI with month/week/list views.
+You can add, edit, and delete events, assign and create locations for the events (e.g., “Office”), and view your schedule on an interactive calendar.

-While developing this program, I was designing it to showcase my skills and knowledge by using the following different concepts.
-I built this project to showcase my skills in full-stack web development, along with C#, SQL, EF Core, Identity, and clean architecture using dependency injection.
+While developing this program, I designed it to showcase my skills and knowledge by incorporating the following different concepts.
+I built this project to showcase my skills in full-stack web development, utilizing C#, SQL, EF Core, Identity, and clean architecture with dependency injection.

 # Features: